 Detroit MI 48226

 It is important that you adhere to the Court Order and pay in full by due date.
 The goal of a bankruptcy petition is to get a Discharge of your debt.
 The bankruptcy Judge will not grant the Discharge if filing fees remain outstanding.
-If the filing fee is not paid in full by the due date, the Court will issue what is called a Show Cause Order which will require you to appear before the Court and could result in the complete dismissal of the case.
+If the filing fee is not paid in full by the due date, the Court will issue what is called an Order to Show Cause Why The Bankruptcy Case Should Not Be Dismissed For Failure To Pay The Filing Fee which will require you to appear before the Court and could result in the complete dismissal of the case.